decorator-factory/typing-tips/docs/tutorial/2-using-protocols/index.md

 !!! note

     The `...` here doesn't imply something's missing: leave the method body as `...`, the ellipsis object.
-I'll use `# <...>` when I really mean to skip something.
+    We'll use `# <...>` when we really mean to skip something.

 This protocol defines the methods an object needs to support to _be_ a `Widget`.
 We can now add annotations to our `wrapped` parameters: